pkscout/exautomation/README.md

 ### Transform Modules

-#### Drop Columns (dropcolumns)
-This module drops an arbitrary list of columns from a CSV file before it is sent to the destination.

-* **Required Settings**
-`'columns': <list of column numbers>` (example: `'columns': [1, 5, 22]`) - first column is column 0

-* **Optional Settings**
-`'quoteall': <boolean>` (Defaults to `True` and ensures all data is quoted in the CSV.
-Set to `False` to remove all quoting)
-`'encoding': '<string>'` (Defaults to Python discovery method.
-Other options are listed at <https://docs.python.org/3.7/library/codecs.html#standard-encodings>)

-* **Notes**
-Column numbers can be all positive (left to right count) or all negative (right to left count).
-You cannot mix positive and negative column numbering.
-You can list the columns in any order you like.
-The transform will sort them so that the columns are removed in the appropriate order.

 #### File Rename (filerename)
 This module renames a file based on a pair of regular expressions (one for the search and the other the replace.)
-Note that by putting `r` in front of the string you don't have to escape slash characters.

 * **Required Settings**
 `'search':r'<string>'` (regular expression search like `(.*).txt`)
 `'replace':r'<string>'` (regular expression replace like `\1.csv`)